 Prior to Mr. Nelson's invention, the backpack (also known as knapsack or rucksack) was simply a loose sack with shoulder straps.
 The pack board created a division between the contents of the bag and the carrier's back.
 In addition, it distributed weight more evenly across the shoulders.
 To this day, the design remains relatively the same.

-When talking about backpacking, it's important to note the impact the National Scenic Trail Act had on hiking, walking and outdoor exploration in general.
-The Act, proposed by President Lyndon Johnson in 1965, encouraged individuals to rediscover the outdoors and whenever possible, to appreciate the natural beauty that surrounds them.
+When talking about backpacking, it's important to note the impact the National Trails System Act had on hiking, walking, and outdoor exploration in general.
+The Act, proposed by President Lyndon B. Johnson in 1965, encouraged individuals to rediscover the outdoors and whenever possible, to appreciate the natural beauty that surrounds them.

-While Mr. Nelson's invention made backpacks more comfortable, the National Scenic Trail Act made trails more accessible.
-By establishing these trails, the invitation was made for outdoor enthusiasts to explore the roads less taken, as well as those known and cherished, like the Appalachian Trail.
+While Mr. Nelson's invention made backpacks more comfortable, the National Trails System Act made trails more accessible.
+By establishing these trails, the invitation was made for outdoor enthusiasts to explore the roads less taken, as well as those known and cherished, such as the Appalachian Trail.

-Considering the popularity of both hiking and camping today, it's safe to say that the National Scenic Trail Act was successful in what it set out to do.
-Backpacking benefited from the Act as well, providing independent hikers with well-defined trails to follow (and return to).
+Considering the popularity of both hiking and camping today, it's safe to say that the National Trails System Act was successful in what it set out to do.
+Backpacking benefited from the act as well, providing independent hikers with well-defined trails to follow (and return to).
 With all that you need on your back, you can truly go anywhere.

-From the seminal pack board to Greg Lowe's 1967 design of the internal frame - the evolution of backpacking gear is far from over.
+From the seminal pack board to Greg Lowe's 1967 design of the internal frame, the evolution of backpacking gear is far from over.
 Nearly 100 years after the term "backpack" was coined, manufacturers continue to find ways to improve, lighten, and customize conventional equipment and clothing.
+Similarly, the items that people carry in their packs have changed over time as new developments lead to lighter weight, more compact gear.
+Such things as lambswool, floorless tents, and bibles used to be seen as necessary items to carry with you on your backpacking adventures.
+Nowadays, water filtration systems and locator beacons take up space in people's packs.
+Technological advancements and manufacturing innovations have led to significant changes in the way that people prepare for backpacking in comparison to how they used to prepare.

-A sign of the times, backpacking today is more streamlined, with light and ultra-light backpacking the current trends.
+A sign of the times, backpacking today has also become more streamlined, with light and ultra-light backpacking the current trends.
 Even with conventional backpacking though, most everything has gotten lighter.
 These innovations have not only made backpacking easier for pros, but also more attractive to novices:

 |Backpack material||heavy canvas||waterproof nylon|